October 27, 2022

 Replacing its iconic thumbs-up ‘Like’ sign, the new logo now features a blue infinity symbol, keeping its brand colors intact.

 As Facebook makes the transition to a new brand name Meta, it has also decided to redesign its long-standing logo with a new stock symbol (to be official on Dec 1, 2021) and new social media handles featuring the blue infinity sign.
 Along with these beginnings come heavy critiques on the company’s new design.

 Let’s just say that it may not be winning any logo design awards any time soon.

-So far, Facebook’s new logo has been compared to a Pringle chip, pretzels, a thigh master, and even certain unmentionable body parts.
+So far, the Facebook logo change has been compared to a Pringle chip, pretzels, a thigh master, and even certain unmentionable body parts.
 First impressions stick around, and users were quick to point out the unoriginality of the logo, as infinity symbols tend to get thrown around in many contexts.

 However, Facebook added a special touch to the infinity symbol to incorporate a deeper and symbolic representation.
-Facebook’s new logo takes on a never-ending motion to form an infinity loop.
+The new Facebook icon takes on a never-ending motion to form an infinity loop.
 The company stated that it was designed to live in motion and 3D.